 Remember Sherlock Holmes as you contemplate facts from your and other’s observation.
 ALL fresh facts must fit into the schema and when we assemble ALL the facts we have a final picture.
 That picture is the solution, The Explanation.
 It’s on your way to that unique image, that coherent completeness, that you can know you’re dealing with proper reasoning.

 This blog post is an excerpt from chapter 5.3 from the book Audit of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Observation, The First Way to Human Reasoning
+Please use the Social Network links just below to share this information from The Explanation, Observation, The First Way to Human Reasoning